Environmental Health Sciences

 Upon satisfactory completion of the PhD degree in EHS, graduates will have achieved competencies enabling them to:

-• Conceive, develop, and test hypotheses by conducting original research through basic science methodologies leading to advances in basic knowledge in environmental health sciences;
+• Conceive, develop, and test hypotheses by conducting original research through scientific methodologies, leading to advances in basic and applied knowledge in environmental health sciences.

-• Communicate effectively in writing and presenting the results of research findings to the public and other professionals:
+• Communicate effectively, both written and orally, the results of research findings to scientific peers, students, other professionals, and the public.

-• Develop a cohesive research grant proposal in a standardized format to address significant environmental health studies issues, and which incorporates a feasible and appropriate budget;
+• Develop and utilize grantsmanship skills to write a cohesive research grant proposal in a standardized format, which incorporates a feasible and appropriate budget, to address significant environmental health studies issues.

 Contact